Contact: Support@AthleticQuickness.com

 What type of resistance band is best for speed training?

-The best bands provide smooth, progressive resistance and respond to small changes in position, allowing for controlled, position-specific training.
+Bands that provide smooth, progressive resistance and respond to small changes in position are best.

 Can I use any resistance band?